-Some people still wonder whether Windows Defender is good enough to be the anti-virus of choice to have installed on a computer, even with it’s much better capabilities than years ago.
+Some people still wonder whether Windows Defender is good enough to be the antivirus of choice to have installed on a computer, even with it’s much better capabilities than years ago.
 That is not an easy question to answer—even for tech enthusiasts who write about tech for a living.
 I’m sure many people would disagree with each other’s opinions if you were to ask a bunch of different writers from various sites.

 Note: You’ll need to be using a Windows 10 Pro, Education or Enterprise edition of Windows 10 for this guide to work.
 You can’t make policy changes in the Local Group Policy Editor using the Windows 10 Home.
 You can upgrade from Windows 10 Home to Windows 10 Pro by heading to the Settings application if you want to be able to make changes to group policies.

-You can turn Windows Defender anti-virus on or off using a Group Policy from the Local Group Policy Editor.
-To get started, open the Local Group Policy Editor.
-When it’s open, click on the “Computer Configuration” in the left side pane.
+1. To get started, open the Local Group Policy Editor.
+When it’s open, click on the Computer Configuration in the left side pane.

-Next, click on the “Administrative Templates” in the left side pane.
+2. Next, click on the Administrative Templates in the left side pane.

-Now click on the “Windows Components.”
+3. Now click on the Windows Components.

-Scroll down the list of components until you get to the “Windows Defender Antivirus” entry and expand it by clicking on it.
-Now turn your attention to the right side pane and double-click on the “Turn off Windows Defender Antivirus” entry to bring up the policy window that lets you adjust its settings.
+4. Scroll down the list of components until you get to the Windows Defender Antivirus entry and expand it by clicking on it.
+Now turn your attention to the right side pane and double-click on the Turn off Windows Defender Antivirus entry to bring up the policy window that lets you adjust its settings.

-By default, the “Turn off Windows Defender Antivirus” policy is set to “Not Configured” which means that it won’t be turned off because Windows 10 has it turned on by default.
-So, to disable it, you need to move the checkmark to the “Enable” position, click on the Apply > OK buttons down the bottom of the policy window.
+5. By default, the Turn off Windows Defender Antivirus policy is set to Not Configured which means that it won’t be turned off because Windows 10 has it turned on by default.
+So, to disable it, you need to move the checkmark to the Enable position, click on the Apply > OK buttons down the bottom of the policy window.